promethivm-labs/Summa-Generativarum/all_79_fixed_point_proofs.md

 ---

-## VII.
+## XII.
 INTEGRATION: ALL 79 PROOFS UNIFIED

 ### Meta-Proof: The Completeness Theorem